-Palliative care is an emerging scope of practice for paramedicine, a clinical discipline traditionally associated with emergency treatment and transport of patients to tertiary facilities for further care.
-The World Health Organization (WHO) recognises that high quality and equitable access to palliative care requires an integrated multidisciplinary approach and community-based ambulance services are a widely unharnessed asset capable of facilitating homebased care to patients with life-limiting illnesses, particularly after hours.
-The COVID-19 pandemic has highlighted the perpetual challenges global health care systems face to sustainably care for ageing populations with end-of-life needs4-6 and the opportunity for emergency settings to deliver palliative and end-of-life care to patients wishing to avoid intensive life-sustaining treatment and transport to hospital.7 Furthermore, international community preferences to die at home are increasing, resulting in a greater need for paramedics to provide palliative and endof-life care in community-based settings and deviate away from long-established assumptions of needing to transport all patients to hospital.
+Palliative care is an emerging scope of practice for paramedicine, a clinical discipline traditionally associated with emergency treatment and transport of patients to tertiary facilities for further care.1 The World Health Organization (WHO) recognises that high quality and equitable access to palliative care requires an integrated multidisciplinary approach2 and community-based ambulance services are a widely unharnessed asset capable of facilitating homebased care to patients with life-limiting illnesses,3 particularly after hours.
+The COVID-19 pandemic has highlighted the perpetual challenges global health care systems face to sustainably care for ageing populations with end-of-life needs4-6 and the opportunity for emergency settings to deliver palliative and end-of-life care to patients wishing to avoid intensive life-sustaining treatment and transport to hospital.7 Furthermore, international community preferences to die at home are increasing,8,9 resulting in a greater need for paramedics to provide palliative and endof-life care in community-based settings and deviate away from long-established assumptions of needing to transport all patients to hospital.
+10,11 ambulance services have developed specialised roles capable of delivering palliative and end-of-life care, such as Extended Care Paramedics, 14 to mirror the pioneering success of Canada's community paramedicine model.
+15 However, these roles will not suffice the growing demand for palliative paramedicine alone and, instead, the broader paramedic community requires the skills to take a palliative approach to care for patients with end-of-life needs.
+16

 Within an Australian context, evidence indicates a higher need for ambulance response at the end of a palliative care patient's life.
 Despite this, all national, state and territory level palliative care strategies fail to address the role paramedics play in delivering palliative and end-of-life care in communities.
-Globally, ambulance services have developed specialised roles capable of delivering palliative and end-of-life care, such as Extended Care Paramedics, to mirror the pioneering success of Canada's community paramedicine model.
-However, these roles will not suffice the growing demand for palliative paramedicine alone and, instead, the broader paramedic community requires the skills to take a palliative approach to care for patients with end-of-life needs.
+Despite indicates a fail to address the role parameters of the parameter

-A recent systematic review identified end-of-life care Clinical Practice Guidelines (guidelines) as a key enabler to standardising palliative care practice for paramedics.
-The WHO also recognises that palliative care guidelines vastly improve the effectiveness of palliative care service delivery at the point of care.
-International literature suggests paramedics have expressed a strong desire to support palliative care patients in the community18-24; however, they lack guidelines for managing these types of patients, particularly those wishing to remain and die at home.
-Furthermore, although it is well established internationally that paramedics have been traditionally protocol driven, in many jurisdictions there is little or no option for variation and there remains a gap in understanding the prevailing scope and limitations of ambulance services' approach to palliative care.
-This study aimed to examine the quality and content of existing Australian palliative paramedicine guidelines with a sample of guidelines from comparable Anglo-American ambulance services.
+A recent systematic review identified end-of-life care Clinical Practice Guidelines (guidelines) as a key enabler to standardising palliative care practice for paramedics.17 The WHO also recognises that palliative care guidelines vastly improve the effectiveness of palliative care service delivery at the point of care.2 International literature suggests paramedics have expressed a strong desire to support palliative care patients in the community18-24; however, they lack guidelines for managing these types of patients, 20,25 particularly those wishing to remain and die at home.26 Furthermore, although it is well established internationally that paramedics have been traditionally protocol driven,3 in many jurisdictions there is little or no option for variation and there remains a gap in understanding the prevailing scope and limitations of ambulance services' approach to palliative care.
+This study aimed to examine the quality and content of existing Australian palliative paramedicine guidelines with a sample of guidelines from comparable Anglo-American ambulance services.27